hlglandorf/PhD_Study4/README.md

 The paper is currently in the editing stage and thus code may change/does not represent the final version.

 The data is available upon request.
+An example of what the data file (.csv) for the analyses stages looks like has been added to the repository.

 The code is separated into several files:
 1. Data joining: This file joins the questionnaire data and biomarker data (from waves 1-3) into a single file